Urban Gardening Ideas: Tips, Tools, and Plants

 Grow Up

-Small spaces make it ideal to grow vertically, which means planting tall plants like squash, cucumbers, beans and tomatoes.
+Small spaces make it ideal for growing vertically, which means planting tall plants like squash, cucumbers, beans, and tomatoes.

 Water Wise

 Hand water every morning.
-Once the plants are large and summer is hot, they will probably need watering in the evening, too.
+Once the plants are large and summer is hot, they will probably need watering in the evening.

 Soil Smart

-A common mistake urban gardeners make is not making sure their soil is good quality.
-While those made with pesticides promise great results, they are loaded with chemicals.
+A common mistake urban gardeners make is not making sure their soil is of good quality.
+While pesticide-based products promise great results, they are loaded with chemicals.

 Have Fun

-Gardening not only results in food or flowers, it is a great way to relieve stress, have fun and get in touch with nature.
+Gardening produces food or flowers, and it is a great way to relieve stress, have fun, and connect with nature.

 “You don’t need a lot of land to grow a lot of food.”, as they say here in the Philippines.

-Come home to a community where your garden has more than enough room to grow.
-Check out Camella’s selection of house and lot for sale in the Philippines or visit our properties for sale nationwide.
+Come home to a community where your garden has enough room to grow.
+Check out Camella’s selection of houses and lots for sale in the Philippines, or visit our properties for sale nationwide.